 ED raids Yes Bank founder Rana Kapoor's house in Mumbai

-The Enforcement Directorate on Friday raided the Mumbai residence of Yes Bank founder Rana Kapoor in connection with a money laundering probe against him, officials said.
-They said the raid is being carried out at his Samudra Mahal residence in the western metropolis.
+The Enforcement Directorate on Friday raided the Mumbai residence of Yes Bank founder Rana Kapoor in connection with a money-laundering probe against him and others, officials said.
+They said the raid is being carried out at his Samudra Mahal residence.

+Kapoor is being questioned at his home by the ED team, the officials said.
+The action is being conducted under the Prevention of Money Laundering Act (PMLA) and is aimed at collecting evidence, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)